Ultraheavy Ultrahigh-Energy Cosmic Rays

 The best-fit values derived from \textit{Model B} can be about one order of magnitude smaller than those from \textit{Model A}, because the presence of heavy iron-group nuclei gives tighter constraints on the fraction of UH-UHECRs.
 We note that the values have significant uncertainties, and more stringent constraints on the energy budget of UH-UHECRs are obtained when we use the best-fit models only with conventional nuclei (see SM for details).

 The results for the TA data are shown in Fig.~\ref{fig:Diffuse_AugerTA_bestfit}, where we find that the energy generation rate densities of UH-UHECRs are constrained to be

 for both composition models, which is about 3 times larger than that derived based on the Auger data for both composition models.
+The upper limits from the Auger data are tighter than those from the TA data.
+This is because the TA spectrum includes the data point from the Amaterasu particle and the TA composition is subject to larger statistical errors.
+There may be a significant hemispheric variability in the physical properties of the sources, and it is also important to understand differences between the TA and PAO spectra (see Fig.~S5 of Supplemental Material).

-In particular, we find that including UH-UHECRs as a second population can provide better fits to the observed energy spectrum and composition measured by TA with $\chi_{\rm min}^2/{\rm d.o.f.} \sim (0.2-0.25)$, compared to the fits only with conventional nuclei for both composition models, which give $\chi_{\rm min}^2/{\rm d.o.f.} \sim (0.3-0.4)$.
-Including additional UH-UHECRs does not lead to any improvement when fitting to Auger data with $\chi_{\rm min}^2/{\rm d.o.f.} \sim (2.2-2.9)$ (cf. $\chi_{\rm min}^2/{\rm d.o.f.} \sim (2.2-2.4)$ for the fits with only conventional nuclei).
+We use the Akaike information criterion (AIC) for model selection~\cite{1100705, Burnham2004}.
+In particular, we find that including UH-UHECRs as a second population can provide better fits to the observed energy spectrum and composition measured by TA, with a rescaled AIC value of $\Delta_i = {\rm AIC}_i - {\rm AIC}_{\rm min} \lesssim 2$.
+This is compared to fits with only conventional nuclei, where $\Delta_i = 4.3$ for Model A and $\Delta_i = 3.3$ for Model B. We use ${\rm AIC}_{\rm min} = 31.0$ for Model A + Pt as the baseline for comparison.
+However, including UH-UHECRs does not improve the fits to Auger data, where $\Delta_i \gtrsim 8$.
+In this case, we use ${\rm AIC}_{\rm min} = 70.5$ for Model A as the baseline for comparison.
 While UH-UHECRs help us better explain the highest-energy UHECR data, more conservatively, our results are also regarded as constraints on their possible contribution.
+We stress that not only the spectrum but also the composition data at the highest energies are critical for deriving our constraints on UH-UHECR energetics.
+As indicated in Fig.~\ref{fig:Diffuse_AugerTA_bestfit}, a significant contribution of UH-UHECRs at the highest energies predicts the decrease of $\langle X_\text{max} \rangle$ and $\sigma(X_\text{max})$ above $\sim100$~EeV.
+With future UHECR measurements by AugerPrime~\cite{Castellina:2019irv} and GCOS~\cite{GCOS:2023yyr}, examining the saturation of the composition data at the iron line can be an interesting test for the BNS and collapsar scenarios for UH-UHECRs.